-The United States armed forces have an ongoing need for welders to build structures, to repair equipment, and to perform routine maintenance that include anything from cutting, to welding, to brazing.
+The United States armed forces have an ongoing need for welders to build structures, to repair equipment, and to perform routine maintenance that includes anything from cutting to welding, to brazing.
 Every branch of the armed forces has vehicles and structures that require welding, and since there are military bases all across the country, there are plenty of opportunities to find welding work in your region.

 Here is an overview of a few current welding jobs in the armed forces, but these summaries will serve best as guides to the kinds of skills and experiences you’ll need to get a welding job in the armed forces:

 You don’t have to be a member of the armed forces in order to work with them as a welder.
 The U.S. Coast Guard is looking for welders for the Naval Engineering Support Unit, Industrial Operations Division where welders will perform repairs on lighthouses, aids to navigation (AtoN), barges, boats, shops and small vessels and their associated equipment.
 Welders could work in tight spaces or at extreme heights, as well as ducts, railings, masts, and tanks.

 Welders should have a variety of welding skills for this work including stick welding and processes that include: oxyacetylene, oxyhydrogen, and other industrial gasses.
 There will be a variety of metals to weld, including welding dissimilar metals together such as copper and steel.

 Welding for the Coast Guard will require a commitment to safety in the workplace and a general handyman capability for jobs that include brazing, soldering, cutting, and metal spraying.
 Welders may be called on to help in other areas as needs arise.